 Epilepsy Specialist Nurses are Clinical Nurse Specialists (CNS) or Advanced Nurse Practitioners (ANPs) experienced in epilepsy care and support.
 They see patients in the clinic and may be contactable by phone between appointments for epilepsy-related queries.
 The telephone helpline availability varies between services.

 Pharmacists are key members of your care team.
 It is important to keep using the same pharmacy where possible and get to know your pharmacist.
 They should be your first port of call for queries about your medication and its interactions.
 They can blister pack your medication to make it easier for you to remember to take it.
-They can also advise about free medication and other health supports.

 In some cases a person with seizures may be referred to a monitoring unit for a video EEG.
 Video EEG is used for diagnostic assessment to get more detailed information about seizures and testing for surgery suitability.
 Both Beaumont and Cork University Hospital have monitoring units, with dedicated specialist nurses attached.
 There are four beds in the Beaumont unit and two in Cork.